Insurance - 318 - 368

-The RIBO exam will be written in class on the last day of the course.
+The RIBO exam will be written following course completion as per the IBAO.

 The examination is set by the Registered Insurance Brokers of Ontario.
-The student is required to submit an examination application and pay to RIBO the examination fee of $180 in addition to the course enrolment fee.
-This examination fee, application, two passport size photos and a Criminal Record Verification are due on Monday April 19th, 2021 to Nansi Alkhassi.
+The student is required to submit an examination application and pay to RIBO the examination fee of $250 in addition to the course enrolment fee.
+This examination fee, application, two passport size photos and a Criminal Record Verification are due on the third week of April to Nansi Alkhassi.

-The examination of 3-hour duration contains 90 multiple choice questions and 10 short answer questions.
-Fifty percent (50%) of the exam will be "open book" and the candidate will be supplied with the Ontario Automobile Policy and the Habitational Policies for reference purposes.
+The examination of 3-hour duration contains 100 multiple choice questions.
+The candidate will be supplied with the Ontario Automobile Policy for reference purposes.
 The student must obtain a mark of 75% or higher to be successful.

 Re-writes are limited to 3 examination attempts in a 12-month period.
-The re-write fee is $90.00.
+The re-write fee is $250.00 for each attempt.